mattvenn/kicad/breadboard-psu/README.md

 # KiCad workshop handout

-The documentation for this workshop are mostly youtube screencasts.
-The screencasts are fast, if you need them slower then click the video's settings button and choose a slower speed.
+The documentation for this workshop mostly consists of youtube screencasts.
+The screencasts are deliberately fast, if you need them slower then click the video's settings button and choose a slower speed.

 You are advised to watch the screencasts all the way through before starting, then reference them as needed.